 Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.

-Age No

-Disability No

-Ethnicity/Race No

-Gender No

-Gender reassignment No

-Religion or Belief No

-Sexual Orientation No

-Child Poverty No

-Other groups relevant to this proposal No

-Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) Are any cumulative impacts identified across your service area from proposals in other departments OR from other service areas?
-Please explain what these might be A funding freeze potentially means: No increase in financial support for CVS organisations in the city at a time when demand for their services is increasing because of reductions in statutory services, No increased capacity for CVS groups to encourage and support community resilience and enable people to live healthy, independent lives with less reliance on statutory services, No opportunity for increasing match funding within a context of a reducing local and national funding portfolio.
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note : Actions should be directly related to the potential impacts identified.
+Sexual Orientation Νο Child Poverty Νο Other groups relevant to this proposal No Cumulative impacts (proposed changes from other servic A funding freeze p • No increase in ve impacts identified across your service are e areas?
+Please explain what these might be otentially means: n financial support for CVS organisations in the o cause of reductions in statutory services, (Link to Guidance) elsewhere which might worsen impacts identified above) No increased live healthy, ir because of reductions in statutory services, ed capacity for CVS groups to encourage and support community resilience and enable people to y, independent lives with less reliance on statutory services, inity for increasing match funding within a context of a reducing local and national funding

 Service Area Culture Budget Ref.
-EIA 23 Head of Service Paula Murray Budget Proposal Briefly and simply explain what budget changes are proposed.
-Delete the budget of £25k to support the Pride event directly with financial support.
-Highlight the main / most significant potential impacts which will need to be removed, mitigated or avoided Summary of impacts If the event has to cover all costs directly, it may prove less viable.
-However, one-or 2013/14 to allow Pride the necessary lead-in time to develop a sustainable busines.
-Impacts identified on the following 'protected characteristics': gender reassign ss model.
-Key actions to reduce What actions are proposed to remove/reduce/avoid potential negative impacts and increase positive impacts? negative impacts Officers will work closely with the event organisers to try and ensure the sustainability and viability of the event without direct financial support.
-Different Groups to be included in assessment Possible positive or negative impact on group/s?
-YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to to potential impacts identified.
-Age no Disability no Ethnicity/Race no
+EIA 23 Head of Service Paula Murray Paula Murray Budget Proposal Briefly and simpl y explain what budget changes are propose d.
+(Link to Guidar nce) Daugeti iopocal Delete the budget of £25k to support the Pride event directly with financial support.
+Highlight the mai avoided (Link to G n / most significant potential impacts which Buidance) will need to be I removed, mitigated or Summary of impacts cover all costs directly, it may prove less viable Pride the necessary lead-in time to develop a su • U Impacts identified d on the following 'protected characteristics' : gender reassig nment and sexual orientation What actions are proposed to remove/reduce/avoid potential negative impacts and increase point impacts?
+(Link to Guidance) s and increase positive Key actions to reduce negative impacts Officers will work closely with the event organisers to try and ensure the sustainability and viability of the event without direct financial support. lity and viability of the event To use Hyperlinks press To use Hyperlinks press the 'Ctrl' key and right-click on the underlined link - each guidance section has a link back to the question.
+Complete all three columns for each group (Link to Guidance) Different Groups to be included in assessment Possible positive or negative impact on group/s?
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) completed if red hould be directly related to the